Workspace Data Isolation & Multi-Tenant Security

 File Storage Isolation

-There is no shared blob namespace where one workspace's files could be accessed by another.
-SAS (Shared Access Signature) tokens generated for file access are scoped to specific blob paths and time windows — they cannot be used to enumerate or access other users' files.
+Files are stored in Azure Blob Storage under a path structure that includes user and session identifiers.
+There is no shared namespace where one workspace's files could be accessed by another.
+Access tokens generated for file retrieval are scoped to specific paths and time windows and cannot be used to access other users' files.

 Workspace Roles and Internal Access Control